-- to study 3D digitizing techniques applied in Cultural Heritage - to build a solid network in the field of Cultural Heritage - to apply the knowledge gained during the project into real case studies allowing the ESR to collect the data required for a consolidated research
+- to study 3D digitizing techniques applied in Cultural Heritage - to build a solid network in the field of Cultural Heritage - to apply the knowledge gained during the project into real case studies allowing me to collect the data required for a consolidated research

 In order to achieve these goals, a constant development of the research capabilities is required.
-One part of the training is provided by ArcTron3D, using the regular internal training courses, the integration in different study fields of ArcTron3D and the opportunity to have first-hand experience with different kind of newly developed technologies, etc. and the other one during the secondments.
-These have been and was chosen to fit the needs of the early stage researcher.
-Furthermore, ArcTron3D did encourage the early stage researcher to go to different conferences, meetings and fairs in his field of interest.
-Additionally, ArcTron3D had and will took the early stage researcher to different international fairs and congresses where the company presented itself.
+One part of the training was provided by ArcTron3D, using regular internal training courses, integration in different study fields of ArcTron3D and the opportunity to have first-hand experience with different kind of newly developed technologies, etc. The other part was during secondments.
+These were chosen to fit my research needs.
+Furthermore, ArcTron3D encouraged me to go to different conferences, meetings and fairs in my field of interest.
+Additionally, ArcTron3D has taken me on